-4.1.14.
+4.1.19.
 Other Networks

 In addition to the major networks mentioned above, there are various networks that are operated for specific purposes by specific organizations or governmental agencies or scientific research projects.
-These networks could be present within MEDN but have not been identified in this report.
+These networks could be present within NGPN but have not been identified in this report.
 Some of the commonly used networks include the following:

-• NOAA upper-air stations

-- Federal and state departments of transportation - U.S. Department of Energy Surface Radiation Budget Network (Surfrad) - USGS hydrologic stations - Park-specific-monitoring networks and stations - Other research or project networks having many possible owners
+- NOAA upper-air stations - U.S. Department of Energy Surface Radiation Budget Network (Surfrad) - Park-specific-monitoring networks and stations - Other research or project networks having many possible owners